-St. Hilda has been offered a Mediterranean and a world tour.
+St. Hilda has been offered a Mediterranean and world tour.

-They have also been invited to take part in Imperial Exhibitions in the Colonies.
+They have already taken part in Imperial Exhibitions in the Colonies with colossal success.

-Mr. Hubert Bath is the conductor, whilst Mr. James Southern (trombone) is the energetic secretary and sole manager, to whose untiring work a great deal of the success of the band is due.
+Mr. James Oliver is the conductor, whilst Mr. James Southern is the energetic secretary and sole manager, to whose untiring work a great deal of the success of the band is due.